Hollywood-Camera-Work/Motion-Matching-Prep/README.md

 ## Proper Root Smoothing

+The ideal root motion for motion matching is hand-painted, because it matches how the character actually moves in the game, and it matches the shape of the motion matching Trajectory.
+But selective smoothing is nearly as good.

-With root smoothing, we get close to hand-drawn root motion, and then Pose Search is operating with animations that look like the Motion Matching Trajectory.
+With root smoothing, we get better pose matches, and the foot planting is quite good out of the gate, requiring a lighter touch from IK foot planting.

 (Click image to play on YouTube)